AckerlyXu/heima/articles/automation/automation-dsc-onboarding.md

 <!-- not suitable for Mooncake -->

-<properties
+---
-    pageTitle="Onboarding machines for management by Azure Automation DSC | Azure" description="How to setup machines for management with Azure Automation DSC" services="automation"
+title: Onboarding machines for management by Azure Automation DSC | Azure
-    documentationcenter="dev-center-name"
-    author="eslesar"
-    manager="carmonm" />
-<tags
-    ms.assetid="da13e1f5-2a1c-443b-8e3b-9f0d6f9e4810"
-    ms.service="automation"
-    ms.devlang="NA"
-    ms.topic="article"
-    ms.tgt_pltfrm="powershell"
-    ms.workload="TBD"
-    ms.date="12/13/2016"
-    wacn.date=""
-    ms.author="eslesar" />
+description: How to setup machines for management with Azure Automation DSC
+services: automation
+documentationcenter: dev-center-name
+author: eslesar
+manager: carmonm

+ms.assetid: da13e1f5-2a1c-443b-8e3b-9f0d6f9e4810
+ms.service: automation
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: powershell
+ms.workload: TBD
+ms.date: 12/13/2016
+wacn.date: ''
+ms.author: eslesar
+---

 # Onboarding machines for management by Azure Automation DSC

 ## Why manage machines with Azure Automation DSC?

 Like [PowerShell Desired State Configuration](https://technet.microsoft.com/zh-cn/library/dn249912.aspx), Azure Automation Desired State Configuration is a simple, yet powerful, configuration management service for DSC nodes (physical and virtual machines) in any cloud or on-premises datacenter.
 It enables scalability across thousands of machines quickly and easily from a central, secure location.
 You can easily onboard machines, assign them declarative configurations, and view reports showing each machine's compliance to the desired state you specified.
 The Azure Automation DSC management layer is to DSC what the Azure Automation management layer is to PowerShell scripting.
 In other words, in the same way that Azure Automation helps you manage PowerShell scripts, it also helps you manage DSC configurations.
-To learn more about the benefits of using Azure Automation DSC, see [Azure Automation DSC overview](/documentation/articles/automation-dsc-overview/).
+To learn more about the benefits of using Azure Automation DSC, see [Azure Automation DSC overview](./automation-dsc-overview.md).

 Azure Automation DSC can be used to manage a variety of machines: